open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 The internal catalog is used to define all the attributes and metrics in this artifact.
-This design allows for the reuse of the same attributes or metrics multiple times in different signals.
-It is expected to be a very common pattern to reuse the same subset of attributes or metrics across several signals.
+This design allows for the reuse of the same attributes or metrics multiple times in different signals and different instrumentation libraries.
+It is expected to be a very common pattern to reuse the same subset of attributes or metrics across several signals and libraries.

 A dedicated OTEP will precisely define the structure and format of the Resolved Telemetry Schema.